-Paul Burmeister currently serves as a co-host for Pro Football Talk on NBCSN alongside co-host and NBC Sports Group NFL insider Mike Florio.
+Burmeister has previously served as a co-host for Pro Football Talk on NBCSN alongside co-host and NBC Sports NFL insider Mike Florio.

-Prior to joining NFL Network, Burmeister served as a sports anchor at NBC affiliate KWWL in Waterloo, Iowa from 2001-04.
+Prior to his time at NFL Network, Burmeister served as a sports anchor at NBC affiliate KWWL in Waterloo, Iowa from 2001-04.
 He began his broadcasting career in 1998 at KCRG in Cedar Rapids, Iowa.

 Burmeister earned his B.A. in Communications studies from the University of Iowa in 1994, followed by a M.A. in Higher Education from the University of Iowa in 1997.